jundalisay/superb/content/en/social/economics/fallacies/simple-says-law.md

-<sup>6</sup> When a superabundant product cannot be sold, the scarcity of money has so little to do with the obstruction of its sale, that the sellers would gladly receive its value in kind.
+{{< s v="6" >}} When a superabundant product cannot be sold, the scarcity of money has so little to do with the obstruction of its sale, that the sellers would gladly receive its value in kind.

 {{< color color="red" val="They would not ask for money, since they would only use money to convert it into consumption." >}}